ronny2205/todolist/README.md

 # Todolist

-A simple JSON REST style API that helps users manage tasks.
+A simple JSON REST style API that helps users manage tasks, using elixir & phoenix.

 The API has two Endpoints - Users and Tasks.